RedNova1/Rude-Docs/docs/Practical Information/Discord Integration.md

-# Setting up Discord Integration (Intermediate Tutorial)
+# Setting up Discord Integration
 This tutorial will show you how to set up **discord integration** for your level, so when someone is playing your level it can display in discord.